lindsayrr8/lindsayrr8.github.io/_posts/2024-09-14-my-new-blog-post.md

 - **Median** - the middle, like the median that divides the road,
 - **& Mode** - which sounds like *"most..."* for the value that occurs most often...

-...Many years of crying in algebra classes later, I'm delighted to personally thank Occam's Razor that R makes these basic statistical functions even simpler and easier... (well, *sort of.
-Mostly.
-You'll see.)*
+...Many years of crying in algebra classes later, I'm delighted to personally thank Occam's Razor that R makes these basic statistical functions even simpler and easier.
+(Well, *sort of.
+Mostly.)*

+*(You'll see.)*

 ### R comes pre-packaged with the following functions:
 `mean()`, `median()`, and `mo--` *cough.* Um, actually.
 Sit down, we'll need to talk about that one later.